 21 May, 2019 | AtoZ Markets – VanEck SolidX filed its application on Monday.
 However, the commission’s reply came fast.
 It told that the financial watchdog was considering the initial proceedings on whether to approve or reject the changes in rules.
 It proposed that entitles the VanEck SolidX Bitcoin Trust to issue and list its shares.

-Soliciting comments from the public within a period of 21 days from when the order was published, along with the reasons behind those comments, the SEC has set a date for a decision on August 19th, with the probability of extending the deadline till October 18th for a final decision.
+Soliciting comments are received from the public within 21 days.
+When the order was published and the reasons behind those comments.
+The SEC has set a date for a decision on 19 August.
+That is with the probability of extending the deadline till 18 October for a final decision.

-In retrospect, VanEck/SolidX first filed for its bitcoin ETF last year, in collaboration with Cboe BZX.
-However, the government shutdown resulted in forcing the aforementioned firms to withdraw the application, to return to filing it again the last month.
+In retrospect, VanEck/SolidX first filed for its Bitcoin ETF last year, in collaboration with Cboe BZX.
+However, the government shutdown resulted in forcing the firms mentioned above to withdraw the application, to return to filing it again the last month.

-The regulator also asked the public to comment and “provide written submissions of their views, data, and arguments with respect to the issues identified above, as well as any other concerns they may have with the proposal.”
+The regulator also asked the public to comment and “provide written submissions of their views, data, and arguments.
+That concerned the issues identified above, as well as any other concerns they may have with the proposal.”